-Chapter 11 bankruptcy is a reorganization plan, primarily for businesses, including corporations and partnerships.
-As opposed to a Chapter 7, which marks the end of the business, a Chapter 11 bankruptcy allows the business to continue running, while reorganizing the business in a way that is hopefully more profitable.
+Chapter 11 bankruptcy is a legal process that allows businesses, LLCs, corporations, and partnerships to reorganize their finances and debts.
+It’s one of the most commonly used forms of bankruptcy.
+As opposed to Chapter 7, which typically marks the end of a business entity, Chapter 11 allows the business to continue running while reorganizing it in a way that is hopefully more profitable.

-If you are a business owner considering filing for Chapter 11 bankruptcy, the business bankruptcy attorneys at the Law Office of W. Thomas Bible, Jr., are here to offer experienced legal guidance.
-We represent businesses and individuals from Chattanooga and throughout Tennessee and North Georgia.
+If you are a business owner considering this form of bankruptcy, the Chattanooga Chapter 11 bankruptcy lawyers at Tom Bible Law are here to offer experienced legal guidance.
+We have over 18 years of experience handling bankruptcy cases for individuals and businesses, and we’ve filed tens of thousands of cases.
+With offices in Chattanooga and Tullahoma, we help clients all throughout Tennessee and North Georgia.

-The debtor in possession can make decisions unilaterally as long as those decisions are in the normal course of business.
-If a decision does not fall in the normal course of business, the debtor in possession must obtain permission from the bankruptcy court.
+The debtor in possession can make unilateral business decisions, so long as those decisions are in the normal course of operations.
+If a decision is not part of your normal course of business, you must obtain permission from the bankruptcy court before executing it.

-Thorough planning is a key element to a successful Chapter 11 bankruptcy.
-Our attorneys can work with you early in the process to help you position yourself to gain maximum advantage from filing for Chapter 11.
+Thorough planning is a key element to a successful Chapter 11 bankruptcy process.
+Tom Bible Law can help you position yourself in such a way that maximizes your advantages in filing for Chapter 11 bankruptcy.